OleVik/grav-plugin-imgsrcset/README.md

 This is only applied to image-elements generated from Markdown.
 Depends on [PHP Html Parser v1.7.0](https://github.com/paquettg/php-html-parser/) for DOM parsing and manipulation of `srcset` and `sizes`.

+# New in v2.0.0

+Following normal Semantic Versioning, v2 introduces breaking changes from v1.
+Rather than checking for whether the plugin is enabled, which is faulty, a `global`-setting has been added, and the per-page-processing setting renamed to `imgsrcset.process`.
+See details below.

 # Installation and Configuration

 1. Download the zip version of [this repository](https://github.com/OleVik/grav-plugin-imgsrcset) and unzip it under `/your/site/grav/user/plugins`.